12 Sparse PK Sampling

 labs(

-title = "Sparse PK — individual samples (coloured) and mean profile (black)",
+title = "Sparse PK — individual samples (colored) and mean profile (black)",

 x = "Time (h)", y = "Concentration (mg/L)"